recryptproject/qtumportal/DESIGN.md

 # Authorization Required

-Assuming that `qtum-portal` is running on port 9999, we can try to make the same `getnewaddress` call:
+Assuming that `recrypt-portal` is running on port 9999, we can try to make the same `getnewaddress` call:

 ```
 curl http://howard:yeh@localhost:9999/ -X POST -H "Content-Type: application/json" -d '